Witten's perturbation on strata with general adapted metrics: Introduction

 Roughly speaking, a ({\em Thom-Mather\/}) {\em stratified space\/} (or {\em stratification\/}) is a Hausdorff, locally compact and second countable space $A$ equipped with a partition into $C^\infty$ manifolds (the {\em strata\/}), satisfying certain conditions \cite{Thom1969,Mather1970}.
 In particular, an order relation on the family of strata is defined by declaring $X\le Y$ when $X\subset\ol Y$.
-With respect to this ordering, the maximum length of chains of strata under a stratum $X$ is called the {\em depth\/} of $X$, and the supremum of the strata depth is called the {\em depth\/} of $A$.
-The precise definition and needed preliminaries were collected in \cite[Section~3]{AlvCalaza:Witten}, where we have mainly followed \cite{Verona1984}.
+With respect to this ordering, the maximum length of chains of strata less or equal than a stratum $X$ is called the {\em depth\/} of $X$.
+The supremum of the strata depth is called the {\em depth\/} of $A$, denoted $\depth A$.
+The precise definition and needed preliminaries were collected in \cite[Section~3]{AlvCalaza2017}, where we have mainly followed \cite{Verona1984}.
 Instead of recalling it, let us describe how the strata of $A$ fit together, describing also {\em morphisms/isomorphisms\/} of stratifications, and, in particular, the group of {\em automorphisms\/}, $\Aut(A)$.
 We proceed by induction on its depth.
 If $\depth A=0$, then $A$ is just a $C^\infty$ manifold, and $\Aut(A)$ consists of its diffeomorphisms.
-Now, given any $k\in\Z_+$, assume that any stratified space $L$ is described if $\depth L<k$, as well as $\Aut(L)$.
-If $L$ is compact, the {\em cone\/} with {\em link\/} $L$ is $c(L)=(L\times[0,\infty))/(L\times\{0\})$, whose {\em vertex\/} is the point $*=L\times\{0\}\in c(L)$.
-Let $L'$ be another compact stratification of depth $<k$, and $\phi :L\to L'$ a morphism, let $c(\phi):c(L)\to c(L')$ be the map induced by $\phi\times\id:L\times[0,\infty)\to L\times[0,\infty)$; in particular, we get the group $c(\Aut(L))=\{\,c(\phi)\mid\phi\in\Aut(L)\,\}$.
-It is also declared that $c(\emptyset)=\{*\}$, for the empty stratification, and $c(\emptyset)=\id$, for the empty map.
-Then $c(L)$ is a model stratified space of depth $k$, whose strata are $\{*\}$ and the manifolds $Y\times\R_+$ for strata $Y$ of $L$.
-The second factor projection $L\times[0,\infty)\to [0,\infty)$ defines an $c(\Aut(L))$-invariant function $\rho:c(L)\to[0,\infty)$, called the {\em radial function\/}, whose restrictions to the strata are $C^\infty$.
-We can also restrict the stratified structure to the $c(\Aut(L))$-invariant open subsets $c_\epsilon(L)\subset c(L)$ determined by the condition $\rho<\epsilon$ ($\epsilon>0$), and let $c_\epsilon(\Aut(L))$ be the group of homeomorphisms of $c_\epsilon(L)$ defined by the restriction of maps in $c(\Aut(L))$.
-Now, for any stratification $A$ of depth $k$, each stratum $X$ has an open neighborhood $T_X$ (a {\em tube\/} representative) that is a fiber bundle over $X$ with typical fiber $c_\epsilon(L_X)$, for some $\epsilon>0$ and some compact stratification $L_X$ of lower depth (the {\em link\/} of $X$), whose structural group is $c_\epsilon(\Aut(L_X))$, and such that $X$ corresponds to the vertex section of $T_X$.
-The vertex and radial function of $c(L_X)$ are denoted by $*_X$ and $\rho_X$.
-Note that $\rho_X$ defines a {\em radial function\/} $\rho_X$ on $T_X$.
-Moreover, for any trivialization $T_X|_U\equiv U\times c(L_X)$ over some open subset $U\subset X$, the restriction of the strata of $A$ to $T_X|_U$ is given by the product of $U$ and the strata of $c_\epsilon(L_X)$.
-Two such neighborhoods of $X$ represent the same {\em tube\/} if their structure is equal on some smaller neighborhood of $X$.
-Note that $X$ is open in $A$ if and only if $L_X=\emptyset$, and, assuming that $A$ and $X$ are connected, this happens if and only if $X$ is dense in $A$.
-Finally, a {\em morphism\/} between two stratifications is a continuous map whose restrictions to the strata are $C^\infty$, and whose restrictions to small enough tube representatives are fiber-bundle morphisms.
-Then {\em isomorphisms\/} and {\em automorphisms\/} of stratifications have the obvious meaning.
-This completes the description because the depth is locally finite by the local compactness.